Bystroye Canal: Description

 canal between the Danube and the Black Sea.
-According to the Ukrainian NGO International Centre for Policy Studies, the use of Romanian Sulina distributary costs Ukraine 0.7-1.2 million UAH annually.
+According to the Ukrainian NGO International Centre for Policy Studies, the use of Romanian Sulina distributary costs Ukraine ₴0.7-1.2 million annually.

 There was a project proposed by Ukraine to reopen its navigation.
 According to official Ukrainian plans, it was to be completed in 2008.
 The intent was to provide a deep-water route from the Danube to the Black Sea under Ukrainian control, in order to reduce ship transit costs and provide an alternate route to Romania.

-Initial dredging started in 2004 and the canal was declared open on May 10th, 2007 for ships not exceeding 4.5 meters in draft.
+Initial dredging started in 2004 and the canal was declared open on May 10, 2007, for ships not exceeding 4.5 meters in draft.

 Safety

 Along the whole course of the Ukrainian deepwater shipping course there established modern systems of navigation and shipping safety.
 Navigational equipment of the sea shipping courses corresponds to the system of the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA), region A; and the Basic provisions on navigation along Danube.

 The shipping safety is provided by marine pilots and other piloting services of the Ukrainian state company Delta Lotsman.
 Navigational services are provided with modern specialized ships, GPS coastal stations, AIS coastal navigation as well as radar automated posts.

 All objects are integrated into one regional system of ship traffic management "Dunai" which provides not only ship traffic safety, but also greatly improves efficiency of ship traffic.
 The traffic participants are presented with operational meteorological and hydrological information, traffic status information, factors that might complicate shipping, etc. According to the Ministerial order #132 of 24 May 2005 for navigation and hydrographic provision of Danube shipping safety is responsible the state company "Derzhhidrohrafiya".

 The pilot project provides a traffic speed limit of ships along the sea access canal and Bystroe distributary 7 knots.
 At the other sites of shipping course the speed is regulated by local rules of shipping.
 It is recommended to limit the approach of vessels to sea access canal at wind speeds of over 15 meters per second and a wave height of 2 meters.